Interstate 95 at the diamond interchange (Exit 141) with S.C. 53/58 (Narrow Paved Road) at Shiloh, South Carolina. 08/28/21

-Interstate 95 travles through eastern South Carolina's Low Country between the Savannah River and the North Carolina state line near Dillon.
-The majority of traffic along the 199-mile freeway just passes through the Palmetto State between Florida and the Northeastern United States.
+Interstate 95 travels through eastern South Carolina's Low Country between the Savannah River and the North Carolina state line near Dillon.
+The majority of traffic along the 198.76 mile long freeway just passes through the Palmetto State between Florida and the Northeastern United States.
 Additionally I-95 generally stays in rural areas, though it bypasses the outskirts of Florence to the north and west.

-Overall Interstate 95 carries just four lanes of travel in South Carolina with the exception of a 10-mile six-lane section at Florence.
+Overall Interstate 95 carries just four lanes of travel in South Carolina with the exception of a 10 mile long six lane section at Florence.
 The widened portion was completed in April 2004 after two years of work for $68 million.
 Expansion was fueled by an increase in traffic due to area growth and tourist traffic headed to Myrtle Beach.1

 - "I-95 Project Finished, Easing Drive to MB."
 The Sun News (Myrtle Beach, SC) April 24, 2004.

 - "Drivers on I-95 might have to pay to travel."
 The Sun News (Myrtle Beach, SC) February 12, 2012.

 - "Interstate 95 Turns 25 Years Old," Bluffton Today (SC) (Published as Carolina Morning News (GA)), February 19, 2001.

 - "Widening SC's I-95 would cost $4 billion, road agency estimates."
 The State (Columbia, SC), January 23, 2017.

 - "November new target date for completing I-95/301 interchange."
 The Times and Democrat (Orangeburg, SC), June 1, 2016.

 - "Traffic using interchange; I-95, U.S. 301 accessible; work on connector to be done in April."
 The Times and Democrat (Orangeburg, SC), February 21, 2017.